openphilanthropy/unrestricted-adversarial-examples/contest_proposal.md

 The image is determined to be valid only if all of the following hold true:

 1. all taskers answered "Definitely yes" to one class, "Definitely no" to the other class
-2. the largest object is at least 25% of the image (as per a bounding box)
+2. the largest object is at least 25% of the image (as per the smallest bounding box by any tasker)
 3. the image is not truncated, is not occluded, and is not a depiction of any sort.